dotnet/corert/Documentation/how-to-build-and-run-ilcompiler-in-console-shell-prompt.md

 * Add `<repo_root>\bin\tools\cli\bin` to the path
 * set `DOTNET_HOME` environment variable to `<repo_root>\bin\tools\cli`
-* On windows ensure you are using a VS developer X64 command prompt
+* On windows ensure you are using the 'VS2015 x64 Native Tools Command Prompt' (This is distinct from the 'Developer Command Prompt for VS2015')

 You should now be able to use the `dotnet` commands of the CLI tools.